charliedgarrod/LSE-Career-Accelerator/Course 1: Data Analytics for Business/README.md

 This repo contains:

  - Data files provided
- - SQL file highlighting the queries run to perform Exploratory analysis
+ - SQL file highlighting the queries run to perform exploratory analysis
  - A link to the dashboards created for 2Market (in Tableau Public)
  - My technical report provided to the technical users of the dashboards and SQL